 Domain Adaptation (DA) has been investigated for decades in theory~\cite{ben2007analysis,MDD} and in various tasks~\cite{xie2022active,ganin2015dann_jmlr,ChuDK17,Chen0SDG18,lv2021pareto}.
 Given the power of DCNNs, deep DA methods have been gaining momentum to significantly boost the transfer performance of a segmentation model.
 A multitude of works generally fall into two categories: \textit{adversarial training}~\cite{tsai2018learning,dundar2020stylization,wang2020class,luo2021category} and \textit{self-training}~\cite{Cheng_2021_ICCV,DACS_2021_WACV,melas2021pixmatch,ProDA_2021_CVPR}.

 \textbf{Adversarial training} methods diminish the distribution shift of two domains at image~\cite{Hoffman_cycada2017,dundar2020stylization,yang2020fda}, feature~\cite{kim2020learning,pan2020unsupervised}, or output~\cite{tsai2018learning,vu2019advent,luo2021category} level in an adversarial manner.
 To name a few, Hoffman \etal~\cite{Hoffman_cycada2017} bring DA to segmentation by building generative images for alignment.
 On the other hand, Tsai \etal~\cite{tsai2018learning} suggest that performing alignment in the output space is more practical.
 A few works also leverage different techniques via entropy~\cite{vu2019advent,pan2020unsupervised} and information bottleneck~\cite{luo2021category}.
-To enforce local semantic consistency, Luo \etal~\cite{luo2019taking} propose to adaptively weigh the adversarial loss while Wang \etal~\cite{wang2020class} directly incorporate class information into the discriminator and encourage it to align features in a category-level manner.

-Due to the absence of holistic information about each semantic class, the adversarial training is usually less stable.
-To solve this issue, some methods instead adopt category anchors~\cite{zhang2019category,wang2020differential,Ma_2021_CVPR} computed on source data to advance the alignment.
-A new related work~\cite{huang2021category} presents a category contrast method to learn discriminative representation.
+Other concurrent works~\cite{luo2021category,wang2020class} incorporate category information into the adversarial loss to intensify local semantic consistency.
+Due to the absence of holistic information about each category, adversarial training is usually less stable.
+Therefore, some methods instead adopt category anchors~\cite{zhang2019category,wang2020differential,Ma_2021_CVPR} computed on source data to advance the alignment.
+A recent work~\cite{huang2021category} presents a category contrast method to learn discriminative representation.
 By contrast, we endeavor to explore semantic concepts from multiple perspectives.
-More importantly, we set forth a generic semantic-guided pixel contrast to emphasize pixel-wise discriminative learning, which allows us to minimize the intra-class discrepancy and maximize the inter-class margin of pixel representations across the two domains.
+More importantly, we set forth a generic semantic-guided pixel contrast to emphasize pixel-wise discriminative learning, allowing us to minimize the intra-class discrepancy and maximize the inter-class margin of pixel representations across domains.